chipsalliance/VeeRwolf/README.md

 Install [verilator](https://www.veripool.org/wiki/verilator)

-Create a directory structure consisting of a workspace directory (from now on called `$WORKSPACE`) and a root directory for the SweRV SoC (from now on called `$CORES_ROOT`).
+Create an empty directory, e.g. named swervolf, to use as the root of the project.
+This directory will from now on be called `$WORKSPACE`.
 All further commands will be run from `$WORKSPACE` unless otherwise stated.
-The structure will look like this:

-    ├──cores
-    └──workspace
+After entering the workspace directory, run `export WORKSPACE=$(pwd)` to set the $WORKSPACE shell variable.

 1. Make sure you have [FuseSoC](https://github.com/olofk/fusesoc) installed or install it with `pip install fusesoc`
-2. Initialize the FuseSoC base library with `fusesoc init`
+2. Add the FuseSoC base library to the workspace with `fusesoc library add fusesoc-cores https://github.com/fusesoc/fusesoc-cores`
-3. From `$CORES_ROOT`, clone the SweRVolf repository `git clone https://github.com/chipsalliance/Cores-SweRVolf`
-4. Add the cores directory as a FuseSoC core library `fusesoc library add swervolf ../cores`
+3. Add the swervolf library with `fusesoc library add swervolf https://github.com/chipsalliance/Cores-SweRVolf`
-5. Make sure you have verilator installed to run the simulation. **Note** This requires at least version 3.918.
+4. Make sure you have verilator installed to run the simulation. **Note** This requires at least version 3.918.
 The version that is shipped with Ubuntu 18.04 will NOT work

+Your workspace shall now look like this:

+    $WORKSPACE
+    └──fusesoc_libraries
+       ├──fusesoc-cores
+       └──swervolf

+After step 3, the SweRVolf sources will be located in `$WORKSPACE/fusesoc_libraries/swervolf`.
+For convenience, this directory will from now on be refered to as `$SWERVOLF_ROOT`.
+Run `export SWERVOLF_ROOT=$WORKSPACE/fusesoc_libraries/swervolf` to set this as a shell variable

 ## Running the SoC